 This is a studio subject.
 Its purpose is to provide an environment in which students can translate the knowledge they have or can gain into what they can do.

-This is the first of two studios in the professional stage of the Data and Electronic Engineering majors.
-The majors have six such studios, two in each of the stages: fundamentals; applications; and professional.
+This is the first of two studios in the professional stage of the Data, Electronic and Electrical Engineering majors.

 Studios are product-based subjects, largely conducted in the studio, in collaboration with other students, academic staff and industry mentors.
 Students do a combination of individual self-directed study and project work as a team.